Merck Manual

 The major chronic effects are an increased likelihood of the following:

-COPD accounts for roughly 20% of tobacco-related deaths.
-Tobacco is the most common cause of COPD and accounts for 61% of all pulmonary disease deaths.
+COPD also accounts for a significant portion of tobacco-related deaths.
+Tobacco accounts for 79% of all cases of COPD (1).
 Smoking impairs local respiratory tract defense mechanisms and, particularly in genetically susceptible people, tends to accelerate decline in pulmonary functions.
 Coughing and dyspnea on exertion are common.

 Less common yet serious smoking-related disorders include age-related macular degeneration, noncardiac vascular diseases (eg, stroke, aortic aneurysm), other cancers (eg, bladder, cervical, colorectal, esophageal, kidney, laryngeal, liver, oropharyngeal, pancreatic, stomach, throat, acute myeloid leukemia), diabetes, pneumonia, rheumatoid arthritis, and tuberculosis.